“Insolvent Abuse” – Restrictions on Rights to Terminate for Customer Insolvency

 Are there any exclusions?

-There is a temporary exemption for small suppliers until 30 September 2020.
-Contracts are also excluded if the customer or supplier is a financial services company.
+Contracts are excluded if the customer or supplier is a financial services company.

 Next steps – practical measures